UKIP – A BRIEF HISTORY

 UKIP (the United Kingdom Independence Party) was founded in 1993 by a group in the Anti-Federalist League, opposed to the Conservative government’s signing of the Maastricht Treaty, commiting the UK to economic and monetary union within the EU.
 Nigel Farage was a founder member and was the party’s leader from 2005 to 2016 (with a brief interval in 2010).

 Membership: From 2010 to 2015, UKIP membership rose from 12,000 to 40,000, at a time of declining party memberships generally.
-Current membership is approximately 30,000.
-The party has branches in each Dorset Parliamentary constituency.
+Following the 2016 EU referendum, membership fell to approximately 30,000.
+The subsequent leadership instability saw membership fall to less than 5000.

 Euro-Elections: The party gained its first MEP’s (3) in 1999.
 In 2004, 11 UKIP MEP’s were elected, increasing their number to 13 in 2009, when the party finished second in the UK vote overall.
 In the May 2014 euro-elections, UKIP came first in the UK, with nearly four and a half million votes gaining 24 MEP’s.
 The party also gained its first MEP in Scotland.
 In Dorset, UKIP came first with a 38.5% share of the vote.